Skip to main content

 The second pillar is vasodilation.
 This term refers to the widening of your blood vessels.
 When blood vessels dilate, they can carry more blood, and they become physically larger in diameter, making them more prominent.
 This is the “pump” you feel during a workout, where muscles become engorged with blood.

-This process is largely regulated by a fascinating molecule called (NO).
+This process is largely regulated by a fascinating molecule called nitric oxide (NO).
 Your blood vessels are lined with a delicate layer of cells called the endothelium, and a healthy endothelium produces nitric oxide in response to various stimuli, including exercise.
 Nitric oxide signals the smooth muscles in the vessel walls to relax, causing the vessel to widen.

-A robust nitric oxide production will directly enhance vascularity.
+A lifestyle that promotes robust nitric oxide production will directly enhance vascularity.
 This is where specific dietary choices and forms of exercise come into play, as they can directly support the body’s ability to produce and utilize this critical molecule.
 Peptide therapies may contribute to muscle fullness, but the dynamic, moment-to-moment state of your vascularity is heavily dependent on nitric oxide function, a domain governed by your daily habits.

 The efficacy of peptide therapies is directly proportional to the physiological environment created by consistent diet and exercise.